syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-chooser.md

 ## Hide column in column chooser dialog

-You can hide the column names in column chooser by defining the [columns.showInColumnChooser](../../api/grid/column/#showincolumnchooser) as **false**.
+You can hide the column names in column chooser by defining the [columns->showInColumnChooser](../../api/grid/column/#showincolumnchooser) as **false**.
 This feature is useful when working with a large number of columns or when you want to limit the number of columns that are available for selection in the column chooser dialog.

-In this example, the `columns.showInColumnChooser` property is set to false for the **Order ID** column.
+In this example, the `columns->showInColumnChooser` property is set to false for the **Order ID** column.
 As a result, the **Order ID** column will not be displayed in the column chooser dialog.

 {% if page.publishingplatform == "typescript" %}